- Faculty Information (FIS)

 I have been anxiously waiting for the start of the school year.
 For the last few weeks, I have been staring out my office window, eagerly anticipating the arrival of our faculty and students.
 I’m so happy you’re back (or alternatively if you are new to campus - I’m so happy you have joined us)!

 Welcome to the Office of the Provost and Vice President for Academic Affairs.
 UNT is a public, tier one university with an intellectually stimulating and engaging community that is deeply committed to the thoughtful inclusion and advancement of all students.
 The Office of the Provost is responsible for providing leadership in the development and administration of UNT’s academic programs.
-In addition to UNT’s colleges, schools, and Libraries; the Provost’s Office encompasses the following...
+In addition to UNT’s colleges, schools, and Libraries; the Provost’s Office encompasses the following areas...
 Read more